Gorzen/MulArch-2018/Assignement3/rapport.md

 ```
 ### 3.
 The biggest performance bottleneck of the approach taken in step 2 is the fact that we can’t execute several functions at the same time since they all share the same lock.
 It is not the most efficient way to achieve thread-safety since not all combinations of them have a data race.
 Here, we cannot do two search at the same time even though they have no data race.
+The same applies with two deletes, even though they have a data race, it only occurs if they both try to delete the same element, if two deletes occur to a valid list to 2 different elements without locks, there shouldn't be any problem.

 ### 4.
 ```c